Morsadi/Lineup-demo/README.md

 - The players can signup to the coming game on their own using this tool.
 - They can check the time, date, location, lineup and the assigned courts without having to email the organizer.
 - The organizer only has to reset the week (2 clicks), with a new date, time and location instead of drafting an invitation email.
-- Easy to use the tool from any device.
+- Easy to use from any device.

 ### User Stories